Zhangliubin/commandParser-1.1/docs/en/usage/script/README.md

 # Formatted Parser {#格式化解析器}

-After formatting the parser according to the standard template, the parser can be dragged directly into the graphical design interface for editing and management.
-Graphical design interface readable requirements:
+After formatting the parser according to the standard template, the parser can be dragged directly into the graphical design interface for editing and management if the parser meets the following requirements:

-- The class file is complete and can compile independently;
+- The class file is complete, and can be compiled independently;
-- preserve `package ${path};`;
+- Retain field `package ${path}`;
-- Class access modifier is `public`;
+- The Class Access Modifier is `public`;
-- Contain static methods `public static CommandParser getParser()`.
+- Contain static method `public static CommandParser getParser()`.

-CommandParserDesigner dynamically compiles the parser source file to a class file and obtains the parser object via `.getParser()`.
-Finally, the designer graphical interface reproduces the parser based on the member information of the parser object.
+CommandParserDesigner helps to compile the source code to a class file dynamically and obtains the parser object by `.getParser()`.
+Finally, the graphical interface designer will reproduces the parser based on the class member's information of the parser object.

 ```java
 package edu.sysu.pmglab.bgztools;